solarwinds/solarwinds-apm-ruby/README.md

     require 'oboe'
     Oboe::Ruby.initialize

-From here, you can use the Tracing API to instrument areas of code.
+From here, you can use the Tracing API to instrument areas of code (see below).

 ## Other